maugier/diane/README.md

 ## Development

 So far, absolutely no authentication or authorization, anyone can access everything.
-This is me